oasis-tcs/openc2-jadn/jadn-v1.1.md

 ## 1.1 Glossary

 ### 1.1.1 Definitions of terms
-* **Information**:
+* **Information (essential content)**:
-    Essential content.
-Informally, essential means absolutely necessary: if data can be removed from a message without affecting its meaning, then it is not essential.
-Formally, information theory measures the entropy (novelty, or news value) of a message in bits, excluding data that is insignificant (of no interest) or redundant with what is known *a priori*.
+    Informally, essential means that if data can be removed from a message without affecting its meaning, then it is not essential.
+    Formally, information theory quantifies the entropy (novelty, or news value) of a message in bits, excluding data that is insignificant (of no interest) or redundant with what is known *a priori*.
-    The information in a message is no greater than the smallest data value that accurately represents it.
+    The information content of a message is no greater than the smallest data value that accurately represents it.

-* **Logical Value**:
+* **Information Model**:
-    Information value.
-The internal representation of an instance of a logical type that expresses its essential content independently of program language or mechanism.
+    An abstract schema that defines the meaning, structure and value constraints of information used in computing systems independently of representation, plus a set of application-independent mappings between external data values and internal logical values.

 * **Logical Type**:
-    Abstract DataType.

-* **Information Model**:
-    An abstract schema that defines the structure and value constraints of information used in computing systems independently of representation, plus mechanisms to convert between information values and literal representations.
+    An abstract DataType that defines the meaning and essential content of a discrete data item used in computing independently of how it is represented for processing, communication or storage.
+    Logical types are defined by an information modeling language; JADN built-in types are:
+      * **Primitive:** Boolean, Binary, Integer, Number, String
+      * **Union:** Enumerated, Choice
+      * **Compound:** Array, ArrayOf, Map, MapOf, Record

+* **Logical Value (information value)**:
+    An instance of a logical type used for processing and comparison, specified by results independently of programming languages and techniques.

 * **Data Value (artifact, document, lexical value, literal value, message)**:
-    A sequence of octets (bytes) or characters that represents a logical value in a data format.
+    An instance of a logical type used for transmission or storage, consisting of a sequence of octets (bytes) or characters in an external data format.
+Or equivalently, the same sequence as specified by a data model.

+* **Data Format**:
+    A data format, defined by serialization rules, specifies the media type (XML, JSON, Protobuf, ...), design goals (human readability, efficiency), and style preferences for data values in that format.

 * **Data Model**:
     A concrete schema that defines the structure and value constraints of serialized data.
     A single information model corresponds to multiple equivalent data models; two data models are equivalent if they represent the same information.

-* **Graph**:
-    A mathematical structure used to model pairwise relationships between objects.
-    An information model is a graph where nodes are information type definitions and edges are associations between types.

-* **Package**:
-    A container that defines a namespace for the set of types it contains.
-A type can reference types from another package using the referenced namespace.

-* **Document**:
+* **Presentation Format**:
-    A series of octets described by a data format applied to an information model, or equivalently, by a data model.
+    A view of logical values that does not necessarily preserve all essential content, used for display or documentation purposes.

 * **Well-formed**:
-    A well-formed document follows the syntactic structure of the document's media type.
+    A data value that follows the syntactic structure of its media type, if specified for its data format.

 * **Valid**:
-    An instance is valid if it satisfies the constraints defined in an information model.
+    A logical value is valid if it satisfies the constraints of its logical type.
-    A document is valid if it is well-formed and also corresponds to a valid instance.
+    A data value is valid if it is well-formed and is classified as an instance of a logical type.

-* **Data Format**:
-    A data format, defined by serialization rules, specifies the media type (XML, JSON, Protobuf, ...), design goals (human readability, efficiency), and style preferences for documents in that format.

-* **Instance**:
-    An instance, or API value, is an item of information that satisfies the structure and value constraints defined by a type.
-Types are defined by an information modeling language; JADN built-in types are:
-    * **Primitive:** Boolean, Binary, Integer, Number, String
-    * **Union:** Enumerated, Choice
-    * **Compound:** Array, ArrayOf, Map, MapOf, Record

-* **Instance Equality**:
+* **Equivalence**:
-    Two instances are equal if and only if they are of the same type and have the same information value.
+    Two logical values are equal if and only if they have the same logical type and the same value.
-    Formatting differences, including a document's data format, are insignificant.
-    An IPv4 address serialized as a JSON dotted-quad is equal to an IPv4 address serialized as a CBOR byte string if and only if they have the same 32 bit value.
+    Two data values are equivalent if and only if they map to the same logical value.
-    A Record instance serialized as an array is equal to a Record instance serialized as a map if and only if they have the same keys and the same value for each key.

 * **Serialization**:
     Serialization, or encoding, converts application information into a document.